georgemelrose/Mental-Health-Data-Practice/README.md

 I plan to do the formatting of variables and exploratory data analysis (summary statistics, Q-Q plots, box-plots, t-tests etc.), followed by survival analysis and prediction modelling in an RMD to be knitted into an interactive HTML document.

-I've planned the analysis using the following resources:
+I've planned the analysis using the following resources -

     Other repos on my github - https://github.com/georgemelrose/Dummy-HES-APC-Data-Work , https://github.com/georgemelrose/Mental-Health-Data-Practice